CumulusNetworks/docs/content/cumulus-linux-52/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{< tab "Linux Commands ">}}

 {{%notice note%}}
-Use the instructions below when NVUE is not enabled.
+If you do not enable NVUE, use the instructions below.
 If you are using NVUE to configure your switch, the NVUE commands change the settings in `/etc/cumulus/datapath/nvue_traffic.conf` which takes precedence over the settings in `/etc/cumulus/datapath/traffic.conf`.
 {{%/notice%}}

 Edit `/etc/cumulus/datapath/traffic.conf` file to change the `ecmp_hash_seed` parameter, then restart `switchd`.